 This is a type of cancer that starts in cartilaginous tissue.
 Cartilage is a type of connective tissue that lines joints and covers the ends of bones.
 Chondrosarcoma most commonly develops in the pelvis, upper leg, and shoulder and grows slowly, though it can sometimes spread rapidly to other parts of the body.
 It is a type of cancer that typically affects those over the age of 40.

 This uncommon tumor starts generally at the base of the spine or the base of the skull.
 Chordoma, like chondrosarcoma, is more common in older people.
 This kind of bone cancer is more common in men than in women.

-Secondary bone cancer means that cancer began in another part of the body and has now spread to the bone (metastasized).
+It means that cancer began in another part of the body and has now spread to the bone (metastasized).
 It is also known as metastatic bone cancer, bone metastases, or bone mets.
-Bones commonly affected by secondary bone cancer include the spine, ribs, pelvis, and upper bones of the arms (humerus) and legs (femur).
+Bones commonly affected by this type of cancer include the spine, ribs, pelvis, and upper bones of the arms (humerus) and legs (femur).
 Because the bone is one of the most common places where cancer spreads, secondary bone cancer is more common than primary bone cancer.

 Secondary bone cancer is described into two main types:

 In this type, bone is broken down without new bone being made.
 In some cases, holes form in the bone.
 These are known as lytic lesions.
 They can weaken the bone and increase the risk of breakage and other problems.

 In this type, new bone is formed in some areas, but it grows abnormally.
 These areas are called osteoblastic lesions.
 The lesions are very hard (dense) but they make the bone weak and deformed.